You've probably a bunch of codes and numbers all over the containers and wondered what those are, and what is their purpose.

 International cargo is identified by a container number, which is a special alphanumeric combination of seven numbers and four letters.

 A code consisting of four Latin letters that enables operators and shippers to identify and track the container and it consists of two codes.

 · Owner code

-A three capital Latin alphabet letters used to identify the owner of the cargo.
+Three capital Latin alphabet letters are used to identify the owner of the cargo.

-The serial number Or the Registration number consisting of only 6 digits.
+The serial number Or the Registration number consists of only 6 digits.

-The last number on the right, it is calculated off of the four letters and six digits of the container number.
-(Owner prefix, equipment’s identifier letters and the serial number) to check the accuracy and the validation of the container and to identify incorrect container numbers.
+The last number on the right is calculated off on the four letters and six digits of the container number.
+(Owner prefix, equipment’s identifier letters, and the serial number) to check the accuracy and the validation of the container and to identify incorrect container numbers.
 It’s always boxed to ensure it stands out from the rest of the number.

 and you can calculate the